-What Does OWI Mean in Wisconsin?
+What is the Difference Between OWI vs DUI in Wisconsin?

 Just like DUI charges, OWI charges bring with them a host of unpleasant potential consequences.
 A person could lose his license to suspension or revocation, or he could be fined and jailed.
 Charges of operating while intoxicated are very serious and can be defended just one can defend allegations of driving under the influence of alcohol.

 Though they have some similarities, OWI and DUI charges are different in Wisconsin and can be filed based on differing alleged factual scenarios.